gaois/terminologue/website/docs/intro.en.md

 ## Inline grammatical annotations

-It will surprise no-one that, in Terminologue, you can attach part-of speech label and other grammatical labels to terms.
+It will surprise no-one that, in Terminologue, you can attach part-of-speech label and other grammatical labels to terms.
 But what's really special about Terminologue is that it lets you attach grammatical labels to individual words in multi-word terms.
 When attaching a grammatical label to a term, you can optionally tell Terminologue which substring of the term it applies to.
 Then, when Terminologue is displaying the term in the formatted rendering of the entry, it will insert the label into the term at the correct location.
 The user can mouse-over the label and Terminologue will highlight the substring it applies to.

 ![Highlighting tells the user which part of the multi-word term the label applies to.](/docs/intro12.png)